The best credit cards for a poor credit rating.

 Before you go, we've got some helpful tips on improving your credit rating:

 - Get to know your credit file: check if you've got bad credit with any of the top UK credit reference agencies: the most popular are TransUnion, Equifax, and Experian.
-You can see your credit line, score, and all the information about your credit history.

 - Repay on time: avoiding late payments and paying back the balance in full each month is the easiest way to improve your credit score.